ScottMcLean98/Project1/README.md

 # Demographic and Economic Analysis of Seattle, Washington and Trends in Commercial Real Estate

-With many large corporations left with vacant office space post-covid, many are considering requiring that employees return to the workplace.
+With many large corporations left with vacant office space post-covid, many are considering requiring employees to return to the workplace.
 Meanwhile, others are working to create more remote or hybrid options.

 ###### How has the COVID-19 pandemic changed the workplace and how can we capitalize on this opportunity to build a workplace of the future?